 The Department of Sociology offers a vibrant array of research workshops which allow students opportunities to present their ongoing research to faculty and other students.
 While each workshop has its own format, all welcome students at all stages of the program.
 Workshops provide students regular feedback from faculty and opportunities to connect with students working on related research.
 Students frequently have the opportunity to interact with faculty from other universities.
 Like the University of Michigan generally, most of the workshops are interdisciplinary, with students from history, economic, political science, Women’s Studies, Public Health, and other units joining in the discussion.

-Culture, History, & Politics Workshop
+Culture, History, & Politics (CHiP) Workshop

 This workshop provides graduate students with an opportunity to share ongoing research with faculty and students working on issues related to culture, history, and politics.
 The main aim of the workshop is to assist students working in these areas through the close reading and discussion of papers written for publication in peer-reviewed journals, as well as grant, fellowship, and dissertation proposals.
 Faculty from the university and elsewhere will also be invited to share their current research on pertinent issues.

 In general, the workshop, will adhere to the following format: The presenter will circulate his/her paper a week ahead of time.
 During the workshop, the presenter will first provide a 5-minute summary of the main points of the paper; a team of faculty and graduate student discussants will then offer a 10-minute discussion of the paper designed to raise questions.
 The presenter will respond, followed by an hour-long discussion of the paper among all participants.